 We attended entrance meetings with both the District and CBOC members.
-At the completion of the audit, we will attend up to three exit meetings with the following groups to review our report, observations, and any improvement recommendations: 1) District management, 2) BOE, as determined by the District (anticipated January 2024), and 3) CBOC (anticipated February 2024).
+At the completion of the audit, we will attend up to three exit meetings with the following groups to review our report, observations, and any improvement recommendations: 1) District management, 2) CBOC (March 20, 2025), and 3) BOE, as determined by the District (April 15, 2025).